 QualificationsI have a BSc (Hons) in Biological Sciences, and A-levels in Human Biology, Chemistry, Media Studies, and General Studies.

 Work HistoryI did a summer studentship at the University of East Anglia studying the role of fat cells talk to breast cancer, before finishing my degree and starting my current job.
 I’ve also worked as an online shopper, post-boy, and done various summer jobs.

 Favourite thing to do in my job: Problem solving!
 I enjoy the challenge that comes with resolving issues, and the sense of achievement and relief that comes with it; especially the big hard important ones.

-I help scientists from around the world understand the genes in everything from tomatoes to naked mole rats.
+My Work: I help scientists from around the world understand the genes in everything from tomatoes to naked mole rats.

 Working as Project Support Officer at The Genome Analysis Centre, my job involves a lot of chasing people and doing ‘project management’- if you’ve watched The Apprentice, I’m the one who holds the phone and shouts at people who can’t get me cheap cheese… except with science!